Bundesliga: Bayern Munich crash Cologne carnival | DW | 16.02.2020

 He may not have scored but Thomas Müller was imperious, setting up two goals and also helping out at the back on the rare occasions Cologne got forward – but the gulf in class was astonishing.

-To their credit, Cologne reacted at half-time and Jhon Cordoba quickly had the ball in the net – twice – but both goals were correctly ruled out for offside.
-Bayern capitalized, Gnabry firing in a fourth.
+To their credit, Cologne reacted at half-time and Jhon Cordoba quickly had the ball in the net – twice, but both goals were correctly ruled out for offside.
+And Bayern capitalized, Gnabry firing in a fourth.

 As it happened!
 Relive the action below: